Table of Contents

-3. Baffle Walls:
+3. Baffle Wall:

 4. Outlet Pipe:

 The outlet pipe is provided in the septic tank to pass the collected effluent to the drain field for efficient disposal.

 5. Roofing Slab:

-The roofing slab is the top cover that is provided to the septic tank.
+The roofing slab is the top cover provided to the septic tank.